timcharper/homebridge-vivint/README.md

 * Thermostat
 * Motion sensors

-** Garage Door Opener
+* Garage Door Opener
-** Alarm Panel (arm home/away, disarm)
+* Alarm Panel (arm home/away, disarm)
-** PIV Motion Detectors (Each Vivint camera doubles as a motion detector - piv meaning 'person in view') ** Added 'low battery' indicator to each wireless sensor
+* PIV Motion Detectors (Each Vivint camera doubles as a motion detector - piv meaning 'person in view')
+* Added 'low battery' indicator to each wireless sensor
+* Added battery service to all wireless locks and sensors so homekit will show actual battery level

 Support for adding additional devices is relatively trivial.
 Please open a PR if you'd like to see more!